csailer/fictional-lamp/README.md

 Out of the box, it's a `Progressive Web Application`.
 It can be installed on mobile and desktop devices 🙂, it can work offline, and many more.
 Check more about PWAs [here](https://web.dev/progressive-web-apps/)

-Your users will also be informed about the new version of your app:
+Users will also be informed about the new version of your app:

 <img src="./public/pwa-reload.png" width="600" title="pwa reload">